iterative/dvc.org/content/docs/command-reference/plots/index.md

 they are intended for visualizations.

-Upon running `dvc plots show/diff` DVC will collect stage plots alongside the top-level plot definitions and display them conforming to their configuration.
+Upon running `dvc plots show/diff` DVC will collect stage plots alongside the [top-level plot definitions] and display them conforming to their configuration.
 Note, that if there are stage plots in the project and they are also used in some top-level definitions, DVC will create separate rendering for the stage plots and all definitions using them.

-This special type of outputs might come in hand if users want to visually compare experiments results with other experiments versions and not bother with writing top-level plots definitions into the `dvc.yaml`.
+This special type of outputs might come in hand if users want to visually compare experiments results with other experiments versions and not bother with writing top-level plot definitions into the `dvc.yaml`.

-### Syntax (top-level plot definitions only)
+[top-level plot definitions]: #top-level-plots

+### Top-level plots

+Plots can be defined in `dvc.yaml` under the `plots` key.
+Unlike [stage plots], these are especially useful when users want to compare data from different data sources residing on the same version of the project, for example comparing training versus test results on current branch.
+They also allow to visualize data from files that are not [stage plots].
+These are an abstraction separating visualization from particular stage output.
+Let's look at their syntax next.

+[stage plots]: #stage-plots

 In order to define the plot users need to provide data and an optional configuration for the plot.
 The plots should be defined in `dvc.yaml` file under